michaelsalton/Fire-Shader/README.md

 ## Overview

 ShaderBoy provides a clean, object-oriented approach to working with shaders in SFML applications.
-Instead of manually managing shader uniforms and textures, Shader Boy abstracts this complexity into reusable Material classes that can be easily applied to any drawable object.
+Instead of manually managing shader uniforms and textures, ShaderBoy abstracts this complexity into reusable Material classes that can be easily applied to any drawable object.

 ## Key Features